tidev/alloy/test/apps/multiple_views/README.md

 For example, if from the index controller object you wanted to bring in and access another view that you created with an a.xml view and a matching a.js controller you could do the following from index.js.

-var A = require('alloy/controllers/a');  // bring in the class
+var a = Alloy.createController('alloy/controllers/a');  // bring in the class

+You pass in arguments to the newly created controller using the same syntax:

-var a = new A; // create the object
+var a = Alloy.createController('alloy/controllers/a', args);  // pass in args

+In the controller you access the args using the Javascript argument object, for example:

+var args = arguments[0] || {};

+for (var k in args) {
+	$.loading[k] = args[k];
+}

 This now makes the "a" available within index.js.
 To make methods available outside of a.js you can use the following

-$.sampFunc = function() {
+exports.sampFunc = function() {
 };

-Make sure to put public methods in the onReady callback.

 Then from other components or modules you can call the method as you normally would call an exported CommonJS method.

-Looking at the code in this sample you will see that getRoot() is used with the controller object variables.
-GetRoot() returns the Titanium Object associated with top level view element in markup.
+Looking at the code in this sample you will see that getView() is used with the controller object variables.
+GetView() returns the Titanium Object associated with top level view element in markup.
+To get at any view element/object use getView('id').

-When within a component $ represents the JavaScript this keyword.
+Within a controller $ represents the Javascript this keyword.

-Notes:
-- We are still evaluating the use of getRoot() method.